How to find the best Alibaba legitimate and verified suppliers

 • A shipping estimate (if possible)

-• Add ons - packaging/ logo (you might not be able to estimate these costs, but it’s helpful to allow space for them)
+• Add ons — packaging, logo (you might not be able to estimate these costs, but it's helpful to allow space for them)

 These numbers will almost certainly change as you move through the process, but it helps establish solid ballpark figures to work with.

-Are you manufacturing or white labeling?
+Are you manufacturing or white labelling?

 Are you creating a bespoke, original product from scratch, or are you looking to source a product that already exists?